qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 		we take the row corresponding to all Re+
 		33% of clients that would be interested in the internet offer are ignored
+		eg. we want minimal FN

+Sometimes, we talk of sensitivity and specificity, which correspond respectively to recall(+) and recall(-).

 Precision is the confidence of a prediction.